Washi1337/ctf-writeups/FlareOn/2020/6/README.md

 ...
 ```

 Furthermore, we also see a global variable `os` declared at line 133 that is used a lot throughout the entire program as an argument for the `arehdidxrgk` function.
-Looking at where this variable is assigned a value (line 557), we can see it is an array of encoded strings, and `arehdidxrgk` is the decoder for it.
+Looking at where this variable is assigned a value (line 557), we can see it is an array of encoded strings, and `arehdidxrgk` is the decoder for it:

 ```autoit
 Func arehdidxrgk($flqlnxgxbp)